Alemtuzumab: History

 The origins of alemtuzumab date back to Campath-1 which was derived from the rat antibodies raised against human lymphocyte proteins by Herman Waldmann and colleagues in 1983.
-The name "Campath" derives from the pathology department of Cambridge University.
+The name Campath derives from the pathology department of Cambridge University.

 Initially, Campath-1 was not ideal for therapy because patients could, in theory, react against the foreign rat protein determinants of the antibody.
 To circumvent this problem, Greg Winter and his colleagues humanised Campath-1, by extracting the hypervariable loops that had specificity for CD52 and grafting them onto a human antibody framework.
 This became known as Campath-1H and serves as the basis for alemtuzumab.

 While alemtuzumab started life as a laboratory tool for understanding the immune system, within a short time it was clinically investigated for use to improve the success of bone marrow transplants and as a treatment for leukaemia, lymphoma, vasculitis, organ transplants, rheumatoid arthritis and multiple sclerosis.

+Society and culture

+Economics

-Campath as medication was first approved for B-cell chronic lymphocytic leukemia in 2001.
+Campath as a medication was first approved for B-cell chronic lymphocytic leukemia in 2001.
 It is marketed by Genzyme, which acquired the worldwide rights from Bayer AG in 2009.
 Genzyme was bought by Sanofi in 2011.
-In August/September 2012 Campath was withdrawn from the markets in the US and Europe.
-This was done to prevent off-label use of the drug to treat multiple sclerosis and to prepare for a relaunch under the trade name Lemtrada, with a different dosage aimed at multiple sclerosis treatment, this is expected to be much higher-priced.
+In August/September 2012 Campath was withdrawn from the markets in the US and EU.
+This was done to prevent off-label use of the drug to treat multiple sclerosis and to prepare for a relaunch under the brand name Lemtrada, with a different dosage aimed at multiple sclerosis treatment, this is expected to be much higher-priced.

-Bayer reserves the right to co-promote Lemtrada for 5 years, with the option to renew for an additional five years.

-Sanofi acquisition and change of license controversy

 In February 2011, Sanofi-Aventis, since renamed Sanofi, acquired Genzyme, the manufacturer of alemtuzumab.
 The acquisition was delayed by a dispute between the two companies regarding the value of alemtuzumab.
-The dispute was settled by the issuance of Contingent Value Rights, a type of stock warrant which pays a dividend only if alemtuzumab reaches certain sales targets.
-The contingent value rights (CVR) trade on the NASDAQ-GM market with the ticker symbol GCVRZ.

-In August 2012, Genzyme surrendered the licence for all presentations of alemtuzumab, pending regulatory approval to re-introduce it as a treatment for multiple sclerosis.
+In August 2012, Genzyme surrendered the license for all presentations of alemtuzumab, pending regulatory approval to reintroduce it as a treatment for multiple sclerosis.
 Concerns that Genzyme would later bring to market the same product at a much higher price proved correct.

-Research and off-label use
+Names

+Alemtuzumab is the international nonproprietary name.